docpad-archive/documentation/01-start/04-deploy.html.md

 1. Enable Travis CI for the repository, then inside the repository directory, do the following:

-	1. Add [this `.travis.yml` file](https://gist.githubusercontent.com/balupton/a10abaf708c835eed154/raw/travisci-main.yml) to your project.
+	1. Add [this `.travis.yml` file](https://gist.githubusercontent.com/balupton/a10abaf708c835eed154/raw/travisci-main.yml) to your project (make any necessary changes to the Custom Configuration section).

 	1. Run the following commands (with the appropriate substitions):